Wedding superstitions

 A wedding is a celebratory ceremony where two people are brought together in matrimony.
-Wedding traditions and customs differ across cultures, countries, religions, and societies in terms of how a marriage is celebrated, but are strongly symbolic, and often have roots in superstitions for what makes a lucky or unlucky marriage.
+Wedding traditions and customs differ across cultures, countries, religions, and societies in terms of how a marriage should be celebrated, but are strongly symbolic, and often have roots in superstitions for what makes a lucky or unlucky marriage.
 Superstition is often linked to practices involving luck, fate or prophecy, and while many weddings are now more focused on celebratory traditions, many are still practiced, and numerous well-known wedding traditions have roots in superstitions from previous ages.
 A common example of a superstition involves no one seeing the bride in her wedding dress until the ceremony.